 Taste tests are offered multiple times throughout the school year to introduce the students to new foods, or to show favorites in a new way.
 Our Chef along with our Nutrition & Wellness Coordinator travel to the elementary and middle schools to educate and interact with students during lunches and provide taste tests to all students.
 Many of these taste tests coordinate with our featured Harvest of the Month.

-The PHS Agriculture Department raised pigs for use in school lunches, and the Food Science and Agriculture Center will allow for more school harvests to be served in school cafeterias.
+The PHS Agriculture Department raised pigs for use in school lunches, and the Food Science and Agriculture Center allows for more school harvests to be served in school cafeterias.

 Plymouth School Food Service offers catering services!
 Your PTO, school group, staff event or classroom can order food and services through our Food Service Department.
 Need an easy birthday treat?
 We can help you make choices to stay in line with our district's District School Nutrition and Healthy Lifestyle Policy.
 The food will be delivered to the school your event is being held at the day of the event.
 This is a healthy, easy, and affordable way to have snacks and meals at your events.